armanriazi/rust-scratch-blockchain/README.md

 #### Borrowchecker•Lifetime(Passed)
   -> Lifetime=Timetolive=Subset of their scope

   Make hypotheses about whether or not your experiments will pass the borrow checker before you compile
 > reference in Rust has a lifetime, which is the scope for which that reference is valid.
 Most of the time, lifetimes are implicit and inferred, just like most of the time, types are inferred.
 We must annotate types when multiple types are possible.
 In a similar way, we must annotate lifetimes when the lifetimes of references could be related in a few different ways.

 > The main aim of lifetimes is to prevent dangling references, which cause a program to reference data other than the data it’s intended to reference.
 All references in Rust have a lifetime, even if they are not explicitly annotated.
 The compiler is capable of implicitly assigning lifetimes.
 > A value’s lifetime is the period when accessing that value is valid behavior.
 A function’s local variables live until the function returns, while global variables might live for the life of the program.

 > The notion of ownership is rather limited.
 An owner cleans up when its values’ lifetimes end.

 > <'a, 'b> declares two lifetime variables, 'a and 'b, within the scope of

 > j: &'b i32 binds the lifetime variable 'b to the lifetime of j.
 The syntax reads as “parameter j is a reference to an i32 with lifetime b.”

-> Although every parameter has a lifetime, these checks are typically invisible as the compiler can infer most lifetimes by itself
+> Although every parameter has a lifetime, these checks are typically invisible as the compiler can infer most lifetimes by itself.

 > All values bound to a given lifetime must live as long as the last access to any value bound to that lifetime.

 > No lifetime annotations are required when calling a function.

 > Using two lifetime parameters (a and b) indicates that the lifetimes of i and j are decoupled.
 > fn add_with_lifetimes<'a, 'b>(i: &'a i32, j: &'b i32) -> i32 {}

 > Lifetime annotations don’t change how long any of the references live.
-Just as functions can accept any type when the signature specifies a generic type parameter, > > functions can accept references with any lifetime by specifying a generic lifetime parameter.
+Just as functions can accept any type when the signature specifies a generic type parameter, functions can accept references with any lifetime by specifying a generic lifetime parameter.

 > Lifetime annotations describe the relationships of the lifetimes of multiple references to each other without affecting the lifetimes.

 > The lifetime annotations indicate that the references first and second must both live as long as that generic lifetime.

 > Lifetimes on function or method parameters are called input lifetimes, and lifetimes on return values are called output lifetimes.

 > Although every parameter has a lifetime, these checks are typically invisible as the compiler can infer most lifetimes by itself

 > All values bound to a given lifetime must live as long as the last access to any value bound to that lifetime.

 > No lifetime annotations are required when calling a function.

 > Using two lifetime parameters (a and b) indicates that the lifetimes of i and j are decoupled.

 > fn add_with_lifetimes<'a, 'b>(i: &'a i32, j: &'b i32) -> i32 {}

 > lifetime of that usage:

-> the LOC('existence time' or Line of code) between when a location is first used in a certain way, and when that usage stops.
+>> the LOC('existence time' or Line of code) between when a location is first used in a certain way, and when that usage stops.

-> lifetime of that value:
+>> lifetime of that value:

-> the LOC (or actual time) between when a value is created, and when that value is dropped.
+>> the LOC (or actual time) between when a value is created, and when that value is dropped.

 > Might be useful when discussing open file descriptors, but also irrelevant here.

 > Ultimately, lifetime syntax is about connecting the lifetimes of various parameters and return values of functions.
 Once they’re connected, Rust has enough information to allow memory-safe operations and disallow operations that would create dangling pointers or otherwise violate memory safety.